isharp/albion/README.md

 .dubs  -- generates a random integer on the interval [0, 99]

 .decide -- replies with "Yes." or "No." with equal probability.

-.urban frat 3  -- a joke command that should probably be ignored by anyone who isn't in on the joke.

-.stump \<nick\> --- generates an Trumpean insult that will instantly put \<nick\> on suicide watch.